hschellman/computing-basics/_episodes/02-storage-spaces.md

 **Resource** [DUNE Rucio Storage](https://dune.monitoring.edi.scotgrid.ac.uk/app/dashboards#/view/7eb1cea0-ca5e-11ea-b9a5-15b75a959b33?_g=(filters:!(),refreshInterval:(pause:!t,value:0),time:(from:now-1d,to:now)))

+> ## Note - do not blindly copy files from personal machines to DUNE systems.
+> You may have files on your personal machine that contain personal information, licensed software or (god forbid) malware or pornography.
+Do not transfer any files from your personal machine to DUNE machines unless they are directly related to work on DUNE.
+You must be fully aware of any file's contents.
+We have seen it all and we do not want to.
+{: .callout}

 ## Commands and tools
 This section will teach you the main tools and commands to display storage information and access data.